lefty313/clr/README.md

 # Clr

-This program manages the markers for debugging
+This gem manages the markers for debugging e.g. binding.pry

+In this video you can see how it works http://www.youtube.com/watch?v=yd9kQEYALTc&hd=1

 ## Installation